smucclaw/documentation/docs/returning-keywords.rst

 * Decisions
 * Deontics and Deadlines
-* Definitions
+* Definitions and Declarations

 These are the essentials.
 We compose them to form clauses and contracts, rules and regulations.
 When reading a legal text, it is important to learn to recognize these bones under the skin.

 There are a few other supporting elements.
 We will come to those later.
+But first, another "D":

 Disclaimer
 ----------